Worldline deconfinement and emergent long-range interaction in the entanglement Hamiltonian and in the entanglement spectrum: CONCLUSION

 \section{CONCLUSION}

-In summary, we investigate the ES of the two-dimensional AKLT model.
-From AKLT state to N\'eel phase, the ES gradually becomes M-shaped sharp magnon excitation from gapless two-spinon excitation.
-This change of ES is similar to the one-dimensional Heisenberg chain from short-range interaction to long-range interaction, which is numerically verified in our QMC results.
-Moreover, the dispersion does not keep linear and becomes sublinear with power $s<1$ in the ES, which is also similar to the case in the one-dimensional Heisenberg chain with long-range interaction.
-The ES gap at $q=\pi-2\pi/L$ is nearly open but actually converges to 0 in the thermodynamic limit, which indicates the long-range interaction of EH plays a crucial role at both the quantum crtical point and in the N\'eel phase of the original systems.
-Our results demonstrate that the long-range interaction can play an important role in the EH and ES which can not be ignored in the gapless phase.
-Furthermore, the emergent long-range interaction of EH can be understood by the worldline deconfinement.
+In summary, we investigate the ES of the two-dimensional SOL Heisenberg model.
+As the system evolves from AKLT state to N\'eel phase, the ES changes gradually from a gapless two-spinon continuum to sharp magnon excitation with a $M$-shape dispersion.
+This change in the ES is analogous to the spectral evolution in a long-range Heisenberg chain when transitioning from the short-range ($\alpha>\alpha_c$) to the long-range ($\alpha<\alpha_c$) regime.
+In the short-range Luttinger liquid phase ($\alpha>2.23$), the spectrum consists of a two-spinon continuum.
+When $\alpha$ decreases below $\alpha_c\approx 2.23$, the system enters the N\'eel phase, and the spectrum crosses over to sharp magnon modes.
+This remarkable agreement between the spectral crossover in the spin chain and the evolution of the ES in the SOL Heisenberg model strongly indicates that the entanglement Hamiltonian contains the relevant long-range interactions.
+Moreover, the dispersion does not keep linear and becomes sublinear, following a power law with exponent $s<1$, which is also analogous to the behavior observed in the one-dimensional long-range Heisenberg model.
+The ES gap at $q_n=\pi-2\pi/L$ is nearly open but ultimately closes in the thermodynamic limit, indicating that the long-range interaction in the entanglement Hamiltonian plays a crucial role both at the quantum critical point and in the N\'eel phase of the original systems.
+Our results demonstrate that the long-range interaction can significantly influence the entanglement Hamiltonian and spectrum, which should not be ignored in gapless phases.
+Furthermore, the emergence of such long-range interactions in the entanglement Hamiltonian can be interpreted through the mechanism of worldline deconfinement.